 The Internal Audit Division has a training plan in place for all its professionals which includes a Higher Specialist Programme in Internal Auditing of Credit Institutions (PSAI) at a prestigious academic institution.
 The course covers areas such as accounting principles and financial reporting, the basics of auditing, and financial risk monitoring and management.
-Additionally, during 2023, the members of the Internal Audit Division participated in workshops on new regulatory aspects relating to credit risk, sustainability and artificial intelligence.
-Additionally, a large number of auditors are certified to the Internal Control - Integrated
+Furthermore, in 2024 members of the Internal Audit Division took part in workshops, among others, on sustainability and the updates introduced by Corporate Sustainability Reporting Directive 2022/2464 (CSRD).
+Additionally, a large number of auditors are certified to the Internal Control - Integrated Framework of the Committee of Sponsoring Organizations of the Treadway Commission (COSO).